Beautiful Freak: Reception

 In a contemporary review of Beautiful Freak, Q praised the album as "a complete musical vision, a genre-spanning soundscape that reels you in with its myriad hooks".
 Robert Hilburn of the Los Angeles Times wrote that "Eels' maverick vision reminds you of all the great Los Angeles bands, from the Flying Burrito Brothers to X, that have chronicled the outsider, underdog attitude in the shadows of a record industry that never embraces them commercially."
 Ethan Smith of Entertainment Weekly stated that "the Eels' postgrunge pop melodies and quirky, intelligent production make for catchy modern rock that's miles ahead of the competition", but felt that E's "attempts at warts-and-all portrayals of urban life come off as a disingenuous, arty pose" and that "a little less pretension would get these guys a lot further."
 Chicago Tribune critic Mark Caro was less favorable, writing that E's lyrics paint him as "either naive and self-absorbed or patronizing and calculating".
 The Village Voice's Robert Christgau assigned the album a "dud" rating, indicating "a bad record whose details rarely merit further thought."

 In his retrospective review, James Chrispell of AllMusic wrote: "Concise pop tunes form the backbone of the album, yet tinges of despair and downright meanness surface just when you've been lulled into thinking this is another pop group".
 Trouser Press wrote that "E's material works best when he finds the rare balance between his misanthropy and his capacity for warmth."

 Legacy

 It was voted number 666 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 The album was included in the book 1001 Albums You Must Hear Before You Die.

+Beautiful Freak is among the albums included in the 2015 compilation The Complete DreamWorks Albums, which collected the albums which Eels recorded under the label.
+This compilation was released by Universal Music Group, who shut down DreamWorks Records after purchasing it in November 2003, although it still has the DreamWorks Records thought bubble logo on the back of the packaging.